At midnight on New Year’s Eve, Lisbon skies blaze from several points in the city.

 The crowd converges to Terreiro do Paço, also known as Praça do Comércio (see map below).
 The big event by the river is free, and gathers thousands.

-It’s easy to get there by metro.
-The closest station is the one named after the square on blue line, but it usually closes at 10.30pm on 31 December.
-The nearby Cais do Sodré and Baixa-Chiado stations are good alternatives, about 5/10 minutes walking distance from Terreiro do Paço.
-In past years, Lisbon metro ran all night.
-However, probably only the main stations will be open until morning on blue, green and red lines.
+It’s easy to get to the fireworks in Terreiro do Paço by metro.
+The closest station is the one named after the square on blue line, but on 31 December it closes earlier at 6.30pm.
+The nearby Cais do Sodré and Baixa-Chiado stations on green/blue lines are good alternatives, about 5/10 minutes walking distance from Terreiro do Paço.

 Before and After the Fireworks